Foltynewicz, Duvall lead Braves to 3-0 win over Cardinals

 TRAINER’S ROOM

 Braves: RHP Chris Martin was replaced on the 25-man roster by Julio Teheran.
-Martin strained his left oblique on his very first warmup pitch while preparing to pitch in the eighth inning of Game 1.
+Martin strained his left oblique on his very first warmup pitch while preparing to pitch in Game 1.
 He’ll miss the rest of this series, as well as the NL Championship Series should the Braves advance.

 UP NEXT